tirkarp/covid19-resource-library/mobility/facebook/README.md

 ### Movement Maps

 Movement Maps illustrate aggregate patterns of movement of Facebook users with location history turned on over a period of several hours.
 There are two map options for showing movement.
 The maps are prepared at two different levels of aggregation.
-The "movement between tiles" maps show patterns of movement between individual bing tiles.
-Meanwhile, the "movement between administrative regions" maps show patterns of movement between neighborhoods, cities, or districts.
+The _movement between tiles_ maps show patterns of movement between individual bing tiles.
+Meanwhile, the _movement between administrative regions_ maps show patterns of movement between neighborhoods, cities, or districts.

 The following [metrics](https://www.facebook.com/help/geoinsights/591245441383373/?helpref=hc_fnav&bc[0]=SPACO%20Help%20Center&bc[1]=Disease%20Prevention%20Maps) are represented by the movement maps: